 - What is the nature of that knowledge and/or information, and how often do these transactions need to occur?

 We ask these questions for each of the collaboration touchpoints – the points at which one team interacts with others to deliver that shared goal.
 It’s a simple exercise.
-To guide you through it, you can download the free Collaboration Touchpoint Profiler.
+For a step-by-step guide, download the free Collaboration Touchpoint Profiler.